 Read Luke Chapter 4

 So, in Chapter 4 we come to the beginning of Jesus’ life-work.
 Notice that before his ministry could begin He had to suffer trials and be tested.
 This is a salutary reminder that all who seek to serve will do likewise to some degree.
-Granted, no one else will be ever be offered all the kingdom’s of earth, since the temptation must match the one being tempted in order to be tempting; Satan is the master of this.
-He is also the father of lies and will deceive you anyway he can.
+Granted, no one else will be ever be offered all the kingdom’s of earth, since the temptation must match the one being tempted in order to be realistically tempting; Satan is the master at this.
+He is also the father of lies and will deceive you any way he can.
 He knows the Bible way better than any of us and can and will use it to deceive.
-He attempts this with Jesus when Jesus was at His lowest ebb and yet Jesus trumps him, since He knows the Scripture well too; He knows that the kingdoms of earth will be His one day anyway.
-Knowing the Bible really well can prevent us from abusing Scripture to our own ends and from being duped by false teachers.
+He attempts this with Jesus when Jesus was at His lowest ebb and yet Jesus trumps him, since He knows the Scripture well too (notice that knowing God through the Scripture can easily head off a direct assault); He knows that the kingdoms of earth will one day be His.
+Knowing what the Bible teaches can also prevent us from abusing Scripture to our own ends and from being duped by false teachers.

 In this chapter we find Jesus demonstrating His authority.
 He quotes from Isaiah 61 and claims to be the one spoken of in the text He has read.

 Luke 4:18 “The Spirit of the Lord is upon Me, Because He anointed Me to preach the gospel to the poor.
 He has sent Me to proclaim release to the captives, And recovery of sight to the blind, To set free those who are oppressed, To proclaim the favorable year of the Lord.”